The 15 Best Quick Team Building Activities For Any Industry

-The “Talker” needs to talk on the subject for 1 to 2 minutes, the “Listener” needs to practice active listening for the duration (no talking) and needs to ask one question at the end, the “Watcher” needs to study the interaction and take notes on both the topic and the participants.
+The “Talker” needs to talk on the subject for 1 to 2 minutes, and the “Listener” needs to practice active listening for the duration (no talking) and needs to ask one question at the end, the “Watcher” needs to study the interaction and take notes on both the topic and the participants.

-Active listening, whether your teams are online or in-person, is a great activity to better represent the importance of listening and how to communicate better.
+Active listening, whether your teams are online or in-person, is a great activity to represent the importance of listening and how to communicate better.

 Equipment: Paper, Pens, Pencils, Markers